antalvdb/olifant/README.md

 ### Fine-tuning

-MBLMs are natural incremental learners, so any learned model can be complemented by additional fine-tuning from any new training set, creating a new `ibase` model.
+Memory-based language models are natural incremental learners, so any learned model can be complemented by additional fine-tuning from any new training set, creating a new `ibase` model.
 This requires a TiMBL invocation similar to the training command; it now includes a previously generated `ibase` model file as starting point.
-Assuming you have tokenized and windowed a new training set `finetune_tok.l16r0`:
+Assuming you have tokenized and windowed a new training set `finetune_tok.l4r0`:

-``% timbl -a0 +D --clones=16 -i textfile_tok.l16r0.ibase -f finetune_tok.l16r0 -I textfile-finetune_tok.l16r0.ibase``
+``% timbl -a0 +D -i textfile_tok.l4r0.ibase -f finetune_tok.l4r0 -I textfile-finetune_tok.l4r0.ibase``

 Choose your own naming conventions to keep track of trained and finetuned `ibase` model files.
 Any `ibase` file can be the starting point for further finetuning.
 This also offers a way to do stepwise training with segments of training data under limited RAM conditions.